AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp12_no_recursion.rst

 Notes
 +++++++

-The compiler will detect violations with the restriction No_Recursion in place.
+The compiler will detect violations with the restriction :ada:`No_Recursion` in place.
 Note this is a dynamic check.

 The GNATcheck rule specified above is a static check, subject to the